 Some characters only make appearances during certain seasons.

-Jack Skellington and Sally are some of the more popular “villains” to greet during Halloween Time, but you can also find Cruella de Vil, Jafar, the Queen of Hearts, the Evil Queen, Maleficent Dr. Faciller and others.
+Jack Skellington and Sally are some of the more popular “villains” to greet during Halloween Time.
+You can find the pair in between Port Royal Curios and Curiosities and Pieces of Eight in New Orleans Square.
+This line gets long quickly, so make sure to go early if meeting Jack and Sally is a priority.
+You can also find Cruella de Vil, Jafar, the Queen of Hearts, the Evil Queen, Maleficent, Dr. Faciller and others during the Halloween season.
 We've met a few hitchhiking ghosts and other prominent ghosts from the Haunted Mansion at Disneyland Halloween Time, as well.
-Additional villains appear during the Oogie Boogie Bash Halloween party.
+Additional villains appear during the Oogie Boogie Bash Halloween party like Lotso, Mother Gothel, Madam Mim, Ernesto de la Cruz and Sid.
+Mickey and friends roam Town Square in their Halloween costumes for the whole season, and they are different each year!

-During ¡Viva Navidad! in California Adventure, you may see members of the Three Caballeros, Princess Elena of Avalor or other characters.
-In 2021, Mirabel was there too!
+During ¡Viva Navidad! in California Adventure, you may see members of the Three Caballeros, Mirabel or Mickey, Minnie and Goofy in their festive 'fits.

 Mulan, Mushu, Mickey, Minnie, Chip 'n' Dale celebrate Lunar New Year in California Adventure by taking photos with guests.
 Classic characters will also be wearing their New Year’s best during this celebration.